DevExpress-Examples/maui-data-grid/CS/ValidateFormEvent/Readme.md

-# DevExpress .NET MAUI Data Grid - Validate Values On the Edit Form Closing
+# DevExpress .NET MAUI Data Grid - Validate Values on Edit Form Closing

 This example shows how to validate cell values that users enter in the [edit form](https://docs.devexpress.com/MAUI/403652/data-grid/edit-cell-values#edit-form).
 Use the [EditFormPage.ValidateForm](https://docs.devexpress.com/MAUI/DevExpress.Maui.DataGrid.EditFormPage.ValidateForm) event that occurs after a user changes the values and tries to close the edit form.